dylan-fox/AROA/README.md

 ## Requirements
 This project uses MRTK v2.4.0 and Unity 2019.4.6f1 in conjunction with the HoloLens 2 spatial mapping capabilities.

-You can find informatoin on the Mixed Reality Toolkit here:
+You can find information on the Mixed Reality Toolkit here:

 https://microsoft.github.io/MixedRealityToolkit-Unity/README.html